codesharp/infrastructure/upgrade.md

-Infrastructure Upgrade History
+#Infrastructure Upgrade History

 ====

-## dotnet changes
+## .Net Changes

-* 201207 by wsky
+#### 201207 by wsky
-====

-original dotnet infrastructure from tb upgrade from v1.x to v2.0, and rename to CodeSharp.Core.*
+Original dotnet infrastructure from "tb" upgrade, from v1.x to v2.0, and renamed to CodeSharp.*

-license change to LGPL?
+License change to LGPL?

 - Castle 2.x -> 3.x
 	- remove Castle.DynamicProxy